-The bulk of injectors coming into NSP are either using tourniquets, or have got to the stage where they’re groin injecting because they say they ‘have no veins left’.
+The bulk of people who inject coming into NSP are either using tourniquets, or have got to the stage where they’re groin injecting because they say they say they ‘have no veins left’.
 But from my experience most people lack basic knowledge on how to correctly use a tourniquet.

 Information about what makes a good tourniquet and how to use it can give really effective fast results for injectors and help prevent the progression to higher risk sites like the groin.

 If you use one correctly a tourniquet will increase the size of a vein considerably, this of course makes it easier to hit and so reduces the risk missed hits (that lead to abscess).
 But that’s only if you use a tourniquet in the right way.
 Used incorrectly you can increase the risks of damage to the vein, totally fail to get a vein at all or even put the entire arm at risk.
 That’s why it’s important to let injectors know how to use tourniquets.

 The whole point is to increase the amount of blood in the arm by letting blood in, but stopping it leave.
 My normal approach is to ask people to tourniquet the arm just with their hand so I can get a look for veins.
 Nine times out of ten I end up with some bloke looking like he’s trying to rip his arm off he’ll put so much pressure on.
 Too much pressure and no extra blood can get into the arm; the basic idea is to increase blood pressure by letting blood in, then stopping it getting out.

 You only really need a small amount of pressure.
 The way I normally explain this is:

 … use as much pressure as you’d use holding your child’s arm as you try to get them out of a toyshop.

 I then show on my own arm how putting extra pressure stops the vein coming up (which to be frank, bloody hurts).
 The most important thing in my opinion though is to suggest people practice this when they DON’T need to use, that way they will take more time to see the results.